 Conscripts allowance and other armed service benefits

-- basic assistance for conscripts' spouse and children
+- basic assistance for conscripts’ family members

 - maintenance for conscripts’ children

 - housing assistance and special assistance for conscripts’ family members

 - interest on student loans

 - assistance for conscripts’ housing costs.

 Conscripts allowance can be paid to conscripts in active service and reservists during reservist training and to their family members

 Conscripts allowance is paid to

 - civilian servicemen performing their service

 Family members eligible to receive assistance include the following: